astropy/astropy-APEs/APE17.rst

 Many of the changes described here can already be safely made now.
-The only change that requires some consideration in terms of timeline is the use of ``pyproject.toml`` (which is only needed for package with compiled extensions).
+The only change that requires some consideration in terms of timeline is the use of ``pyproject.toml`` (which is only needed for packages with compiled extensions).
 Full support for this file, including the environment markers (which allows different Numpy dependencies for different Python versions for example) and the build isolation, only became available in pip 19.0 onwards.

-Therefore, we recommend that Pure-python packages can make all the changes described here now.
-On the other hand, packages that need to rely on ``pyproject.toml`` for building C extensions should make the switch at the time they are happy to rely on pip 19.0 (released 2019-01-22) for installs from source distributions, but they can still make other changes now, e.g. using ``setuptools_scm`` or making a greater use of ``setup.cfg``.
+Therefore, we recommend that pure-Python packages can make all the changes described here now.
+On the other hand, packages that need to rely on ``pyproject.toml`` for building C extensions should make the switch at the time they are happy to rely on pip 19.0 (released 2019-01-22) for installs from source distributions, but they can still make other changes now, e.g., using ``setuptools_scm`` or making a greater use of ``setup.cfg``.

 We note however that provided that wheels are available for a package with